python-discord/site/pydis_site/apps/content/resources/guides/python-guides/docker-hosting-guide.md

 ## Using docker-compose

-Just 2 commands to run a container is cool but we can shorten it down to just 1 simple command.
+Just 2 commands to run a container is cool, but we can shorten it down to just 1 simple command.
 For that, create a `docker-compose.yml` file in project's root and fill it with the following contents:

 ```yml